Pimeko/Unity-Starter/README.md

 ##### Notes
 - You have the possibility to add multiple game events to subscribe to at once
 - You can delay the execution of the actions thanks to the "delay before action" field
-- Ordered allows to have a real order of execution for the actions.
+- The "Ordered" property allows to have a real order of execution for the actions.
 Indeed, the UnityEvent serialized order is not reliable, and it may be useful in some cases

-#### Payloaded game events
+#### Game events with parameters
-Working exactly as the basic game events, you have the possibility to create payloaded game events, i.e. adding an object to an event.
+Working exactly as the basic game events, you have the possibility to create payloaded game events, i.e. sending an object of any type, along with the event.

 Let's say the player can change his nickname.
 When he validates his new name, you may want to raise an event with the new pseudo.
+Each listener might then react differently based on the pseudo chosen, display it and so on.

 Each payload type must have its own Event and Listener classes.
 But no worries: a custom inspector has been made to make your life easy!

 Open Custom > Event > Payloaded > Generate and write the payload's type, as follow: